jdyeakel/jdyeakel.github.io/teaching/ecology/syllabus.md

 + **Course Requirements & Grading Procedures**
     * ***Class Attendance and Participation Policy***
         * This course is delivered ***synchronously over ZOOM***, meaning that lecture & discussion attendance *at the time of the lecture & discussion* is required.
         * Attendance and participation in the discussion section is required and will be a component of the student’s course grade.
+        * The 5 lowest lecture attendance scores will be dropped
     * ***Required and Supplemental Readings***
         * **Required Textbook**: W.D.
 Bowman, S.D.
 Hacker, and Cain, M.L.
 2017.
 Ecology, 4th or 5th Edition.
 Sinauer Associates, Inc., Publishers.
 Sunderland, MA.
         * The ebook is a good option, as it is a bit cheaper (visit school bookstore for more info)